Tariq-Mehmood-Malik/Docker/dokcer-final.md

 - I dont know how to code and integrate these 3 applications but i am making docker-compose.yaml with my knowledge to create required 3 containers.

-- Creating web imagename `tariq-devops-12:1` from Dockerfile with custome `index.html`.
+- Creating Dockerfile for web conatiner with custome `index.html`.

 ```dockerfile
 FROM ubuntu:latest